trimstray/the-practical-linux-hardening-guide/README.md

 A few simple rules for this project:

 - this guide does not exhaust everything about Linux hardening
-- it contains the different topics related to hardening (e.g. services)
+- it contains the different topics related to hardening (e.g. services, physical security)
 - some hardening rules/descriptions can be done better
 - you can think of it also as a checklist